Renovation Loan Program

 • Any work performed or materials purchased prior to closing is not eligible to be financed into the loan

-As-Is Appraisal: An “as-is” appraisal is required when there is no renovation component to the loan such as when the HomeStyle® Energy loan is being used to pay off PACE or non-PACE secured or unsecured debt that financed energy-related improvements.
+As-Is Appraisal: An “as-is” appraisal is required when there is no renovation component to the loan such as when the HomeStyle® Refresh loan is being used to pay off PACE or non-PACE secured or unsecured debt that financed energy-related improvements.

 Mortgage Loan